Crown (dental restoration): Monolithic zirconia

 Zirconia crowns are said to be less abrasive to opposing teeth than metal-ceramic crowns.

 Other crown material properties to be considered are thermal conductivity and radiolucency.
 Stability/looseness of fit on the prepared tooth and cement gap at the margin are sometimes related to materials selection, though these crown properties are also commonly related to system and fabricating procedures.

 Lithium-disilicate

 Another monolithic material, lithium disilicate, produces extremely translucent leucite-reinforced crowns that often appear to be too gray in the mouth.
 To overcome this, the light shade polyvalent colorants take on a distinctly unnatural, bright white appearance.

+However, research has shown that the shade of the supporting tooth or abutment significantly influences the final appearance of lithium disilicate crowns.
+Discolored foundations can adversely affect the esthetics of the restoration.
+Utilizing opaque ceramic cores or liners has been suggested to mitigate this issue, improving the color match and overall appearance.

 Metal-ceramic crowns (P-F-M Crown)

 These are a hybrid of metal and ceramic crowns.
 The metal part is normally made of a base metal alloy (termed bonding alloy).
 The properties of the metal alloy chosen should match and complement that of the ceramic to be bonded otherwise problems like delamination or fracturing of the ceramic can occur.
 To obtain an aesthetic finish which is able to be functional with normal mastication activity, a minimal thickness of ceramic and metallic material is required, which should be planned for during tooth preparation stage.

 Ceramic bonds to the metal framework by three methods: